AnhLe0196/smart-wait-example-tests/README.md

-# Smart Wait Example Test Cases
+# Smart Wait Example Project
+Welcome to the Smart Wait Example Project repository!<br>

-A sample test cases for using Smart Wait, a smart waiting function is introduced in Katalon Studio version 7.
-The Smart Wait will tell the WebDriver to wait for the web page to become static before any operations perform.
+A smart waiting function is introduced in Katalon Studio version 7.
+The Smart Wait will tell the WebDriver to wait for the web page to become static before any operations perform.<br>
+You can read the document and see more details [here](https://docs.katalon.com/katalon-studio/docs/webui-smartwait.html).

+## Discussion/Support
+Join the Katalon Comunity if there are things you want to discuss https://forum.katalon.com/

 ## Apply Smart Wait to all elements in a project
 To enable the Smart Wait function for the whole project in Katalon Studio, navigate to ***Project > Settings > Execution > Select Enable in Default Smart Wait.***